blixt/py-starbound/README.md

 Repairing broken worlds (.fail files)
 -------------------------------------

+**Note:** It's *always* better to back up your `.world` files at regular intervals.
+This tool is only meant to be a last resort if you lost your world completely.
+It might only be able to recover parts of a world, and if the metadata is corrupt, your world might not work properly in the future.

 To repair a failed world, try to run this command to see if it works:

 ```bash